-Better evaluate, treat, and manage adult patients in your practice.
-Learn best practices and evidence-based information on recent and relevant clinical topics, including cardiovascular risk reduction, Hepatitis C, obesity management, and more.
+Adult medicine offers a wide array of topics to help your better evaluate, treat, and manage adult patients in your practice.
+Acquire best practices on relevant clinical topics, including asthma, cardiovascular risk reduction, chronic pain, and more.

 Approved for up to 25.5 AAFP Prescribed credits; 25.5 AMA PRA Category 1 Credits™.
 Credits include clinical procedural workshops.
 View all statements and agreements »

 At the end of this course, you will be able to:

 - Improve adherence to evidence-based clinical guidelines in practice.

 - Synthesize appropriate diagnosis and treatment plan for common adult conditions in both the outpatient and inpatient setting.

 - Demonstrate ability to communicate effectively with the patient to ensure that diagnosis and treatment recommendations are understood.

 - Recognize when to refer to or consult with other specialists to provide optimal patient care.